FAIRmat-NFDI/AreaC-Tutorial10_2023/docs/part5.md

 ```
 Here, "Input" refers to the all _input_ information given to perform the calculation (e.g., atom positions, model parameters, experimental initial conditions, etc.).
 "DFT", "TB" and "DMFT" refer to individual _tasks_ of the workflow, which each correspond to a _SinglePoint_ entry in NOMAD.
 "Output calculation" refers to the _output_ data of each of the final DMFT tasks.

-The goal of this tutorial is to set up the following workflows:
+The goal of this part is to set up the following workflows:

 1. A `SinglePoint` workflow for one of the calculations (e.g., the DFT one) in the `pressure1` subfolder.
 2. An overarching workflow entry for each pressure P<sub>i=1,2</sub>, grouping all `SinglePoint` "DFT", "TB", "DMFT at T<sub>1</sub>", and "DMFT at T<sub>2</sub>" tasks.